johnegus/johnegus/README.md

 # John Hiestand| Fullstack Software Developer

-I'm a Software Engineer and I have a passion for sustainiblity projects and data visualization.
+I'm a Software Developer and I have a passion for sustainiblity projects and data visualization.
 I have backgrounds in energy and transportation policy research, education, and behavioral economics.
 My other interests include running, investing, and just trying to consistently code every day.
 If you have an interest in working together, drop me a line on linkedIn or email me at jgh2102@gmail.com.

 Proficient Technologies: JavaScript, Python, React/Redux, Node, Express, PostgreSQL, Sequelize, Flask, and Docker